Fish fin: Types of fins

-Fins can either be paired or unpaired.
-The pectoral and pelvic fins are paired, whereas the dorsal, anal and caudal fins are unpaired and situated along the midline of the body.
-For every type of fin, there are a number of fish species in which this particular fin has been lost during evolution (e.g. pelvic fins in Bobasatrania, caudal fin in ocean sunfish).
-In some clades, additional unpaired fins were acquired during evolution (e.g. additional dorsal fins, adipose fin).
+Fins can either be paired or unpaired; the pectoral and pelvic fins are paired, whereas the dorsal, anal and caudal fins are unpaired and situated along the midline (median) of the body.
+The fin origin is the anterior-most location (the "leading edge") where a particular fin inserts into the body, which allows it to articulate.

+During evolution, certain fin types may be modified to adapt to different niches: certain species have "lost" certain fins during their evolution (e.g. pelvic fins in swordfish and deep-sea anglerfish, the caudal fin in Molidae), and conversely, additional unpaired fins may have been acquired in some clades (e.g. additional dorsal fins in Gadidae, the adipose fin).
 In some Acanthodii ("spiny sharks"), one or more pairs of "intermediate" or "prepelvic" spines are present between the pectoral and pelvic fins, but these are not associated with fins.